KazutoshiShinoda/KazutoshiShinoda.github.io/_pages/index.md

 * Post-training

 ### News
 **October, 2025** I gave an invited talk titled "Do Large Language Models Have Theory of Mind?" at Kyushu University.
-[Slides](https://speakerdeck.com/kazutoshishinoda/llmhaxin-noli-lun-wochi-tuteiruka)
+[Slides](https://speakerdeck.com/kazutoshishinoda/llmhaxin-noli-lun-wochi-tuteiruka){: .btn .btn--primary}
 {: .notice--success}

 **February, 2025** One paper (co-authored) has been accepted to CHI2025 LBW.